Eckart von Hirschhausen: Awards

 Von Hirschhausen's program Filetspitzen was awarded the 'Garchinger Kleinkunstpreis' ('Garching Award for minor arts') in 2001.
 Hirschhausen also won the 'Garchinger Maske' in 2000, the 'Paulaner-Solo Kabarettpreis' in 2003, the 'Jurypreis des Berliner Kleinkunstfestivals' ('Jury's Prize of the Berlin Festival of Minor Arts') and the 'RTL Comedy Cup'.
 On 14 September 2004, he was awarded the 'St. Ingberter Pfanne', one of the most important German awards for minor arts.
 Hirschhausen is the current German champion of magic tricks.
 He was also awarded the 2011 Münchhausen Prize at Bodenwerder.

 Von Hirschhausen was a supporter of the 'Pro Reli-Kampagne', a campaign to preserve religious education in Berlin's public schools.
 Berlin's voters, however, decided in a referendum in April 2009 not to keep religious education in their schools.

-The comedian and physician Hirschhausen was awarded the title 'Krawattenmann des Jahres 2009' ('Tie-man of the year 2009') on 3 December 2009.
+Von Hirschhausen was awarded the title 'Krawattenmann des Jahres 2009' ('Tie-man of the year 2009') on 3 December 2009.
 He received this honor from the 'Deutsche Mode Institut (DMI/Köln)' ('German Institute for Fashion, Cologne') in Krefeld.

 In 2012, von Hirschhausen was honored with the IQ Award.

-Family
+Personal life

 Von Hirschhausen has been a lifelong resident of Berlin.
 His brother is the economist Christian von Hirschhausen (born 1964).